josanchdev/josanchdev/README.md

 I'm Jorge, currently working in the AI department at [@Ferrovial](https://www.ferrovial.com/) while completing my Computer Science degree at [**URJC**](https://www.urjc.es/) and programming at [**42 Madrid**](https://www.42madrid.com/).

-I thrive by learning through building real-world projects—especially in AI, Linux, and algorithms—and I love the unique energy that comes from hackathons.
-My approach is hands-on and collaborative, always seeking new challenges that push me to grow.
+I thrive on building real-world projects in AI, Linux, and algorithms, and I love the unique energy of hackathons.
+My approach is hands-on and collaborative, always looking for challenges that push me to grow.

 Beyond coding, I love traveling, trying new recipes, reading, listening to music, learning languages, and relaxing with a good TV show or some Formula 1.